jitharav/test/README.md

 test.cpp-Google test case implemenation.

-CMakelists-will geerate visual studio projects for the file.
+CMakelists-will generate visual studio projects for the file.

 The gtest libraries(gtest.leb,gtest_main.lib) should be available in ${CMAKE_SOURCE_DIR}/lib") folder.